Balance disorders

 Balance disorders: causes and risk factors

-Vestibular disorders – causes in the organ of balance
+Balance disorders – causes in the organ of equilibrium

 • Benign positional vertigo: This is the most common form of vertigo, in which some of the crystals have detached from the hairs and have been washed into the archways.
-Here, the loosened ear stones cause false messages to the brain that have nothing to do with the actual body position.
+In this case, the loosened ear stones cause false messages to the brain that have nothing to do with the actual body position.

 • Inflammation of the inner ear